openshift-labs/learn-katacoda/introduction/getting-started/2explore-console.md

 ![Create Project Button](../../assets/introduction/getting-started/2create-project-button.png)

-You should now see a page for creating your first project in web console.
+You should now see a page for creating your first project in the web console.
 Fill in the _Name_ field as `myproject`{{copy}}.

 ![Create Project](../../assets/introduction/getting-started/2create-project.png)

 The rest of the form is optional and up to you to fill in or ignore.
 Click *Create* to continue.

-After your project is created, your project will appear under **My Projects** and you can click on `myproject` to access your newly created project.
+After your project is created, your project will appear under **My Projects**, and you can click on `myproject` to access your newly created project.

 ## Task 2